 At Herzig Engineering, we offer in-person and online electrical safety training in alignment with OSHA’s 29 CFR 1910.332(b)(1).
-If you’re a hospital, manufacturer, or really any facility, you’ll benefit from our services.
-Click here to request a quote.
+If you’re a hospital, manufacturer, or any facility, you’ll benefit from our services.

-Electrical safety training is the process of educating employees on how to work on or near electrical equipment in a safe manner without the threat of encountering electrocution, severe arc flash burns, and other hazards.
+Electrical safety training is the process of educating employees on how to work on or near electrical equipment safely without the threat of encountering electrocution, severe arc flash burns, and other hazards.

 The NFPA 70E states that electrical safety training should be provided to all employees, qualified or unqualified, as in-depth as required to be safe on the job.
 Electrical safety is for everyone, not just the workers directly involved with electricity.

 Unqualified workers (those who do not have job responsibilities that require them to work on energized equipment) should be trained in electrical hazard awareness and avoidance as well.
 The hope is that all employees are trained and knowledgeable enough to be safe on the job.

 Although updated equipment designs, safer tools, and better PPE can help reduce injuries, those advancements won’t make much difference if the workers are not trained on how to implement them properly.